Last updated on 01 July 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 That point we've highlighted above is effectively two rules in one.

-Again, let's remind ourselves of Apple's exact requirements.
+Again, let's look at Apple's exact requirements.

 This is more complicated than it first appears.
 This requirement implies that you must: